 I mean, if you were planning a family vacation, I would definitely consider this place.
 Chomp, chomp!

-One day, teenage Vic is using her special power, that she still doesn’t quite understand, and ends up crossing paths with Manx, who is in the process of abducting a child off to Christmasland.
-Vic, being the trouble-seeking-but-heart-of-gold girl that she is, decides to rescue this abducted kid.
-She fails, obviously, and in the process is almost kidnapped herself.
-But, she escapes, and uses the experience to help put Manx into prison where he lives for a decade before he dies.
+One day, teenage Vic is using her special power, which she still doesn’t quite understand, and ends up crossing paths with Manx who is in the process of abducting a child off to Christmasland.
+Vic, being the trouble-seeking but-heart-of-gold girl that she is, decides to rescue this abducted kid.
+She fails, obviously, and in the process is almost kidnapped too.
+But, she escapes and uses the experience to help put Manx into prison where he lives for a decade before he dies.

-Only problem is, after his body is autopsied, it disappears from the morgue.
+The only problem is after his body is autopsied, it disappears from the morgue.

 And honestly, that is just the beginning setup of this novel.
 It goes on and on and on from here.
 So much shit happens I can’t even begin to explain.
-Vic’s life alone could be a standalone autobiography: estranged parents, alcoholism, mental hospital stays, having a son, abandoning her son, reuniting with her.
-Not to mention all the secondary characters who get full fleshed out scenes and back stories.
+Vic’s life alone could be a standalone novel: estranged parents, alcoholism, mental hospital stays, having a son, abandoning her son and reuniting with her son.
+Not to mention all the secondary characters who get fully fleshed out scenes and backstories.
 Like the librarian who receives supernatural messages.
 Or Bing, who is borderline in love with Manx and it really creeped me out.
 Or Lou, the lovable doof of a father to Vic’s son.

 I think this is probably the longest novel I’ve read outside of Outlander.
 And I’ve come to a decision.
-I’m not a 700-page-epic-novel kind of girl.
+I’m not a 700-page-thicc-novel kind of girl.
 And that reflects in my rating.

 Really, I’m going to go take a nap.
 I’ll be back…

 …okay, I’m back.
 Literally, I just slept for 10 hours.